 Greetings from Chicago!
 My name is Jeff Welch and I’ve been a Course Leader with Langevin Learning Services since December, 2000.
 However I’ve been involved with Langevin since the mid 90’s.
 I attended Langevin courses as a participant before becoming an instructor.

 I began my corporate training career in 1996.
 I started as a trainer at the daily newspaper in Atlanta, GA.
 Training seemed to be a natural fit for me as I’ve always been a bit of a performer.

 I have a Bachelor of Arts Degree in both Speech Communications and Broadcasting from Western Kentucky University.
 I worked as a television reporter, flight attendant, fitness instructor, and tour guide before finding my passion as a Corporate Trainer.

-I’ve had some wonderful opportunities to visit cities and towns large and small in over 20 countries on five continents.
-However, when at home, I can usually be found watching a cooking show on television, recreating a dish I’ve eaten abroad, or exploring one of the many great restaurants in the Washington, DC metro area.
+I've had some wonderful opportunities to visit cities and towns large and small in over 30 countries on six continents.
+However, when at home, I can usually be found watching a cooking show on television, recreating a dish I've eaten abroad, or exploring one of the many great restaurants in the Chicago, IL area.